Quick Start

 ./rr serve

-Since you have the logs in the development mode, you should see the following output:
+Since logs are in development mode, you should see the following output:

 RoadRunner startup logs